phoenixframework/phoenix_guides/docs/adding_pages.md

 ├── hello
 |   ├── application.ex
 |   └── repo.ex
-├── hello_web
+|   └── web
 |       ├── channels
 |       ├── controllers
 |       ├── templates
 |       ├── views
 |       ├── endpoint.ex
 |       ├── gettext.ex
 |       └── router.ex

 ```

-Our `lib/hello_web` directory contains web-related files – routers, controllers, templates, channels, etc. The rest of our greater Elixir application lives inside `lib/hello`, and you structure code here like any other Elixir application.
+Our `lib/hello/web` directory contains web-related files – routers, controllers, templates, channels, etc. The rest of our greater Elixir application lives inside `lib/hello`, and you structure code here like any other Elixir application.

 Enough prep, let's get on with our first new Phoenix page!

 ### A New Route

 Routes map unique HTTP verb/path pairs to controller/action pairs which will handle them.
-Phoenix generates a router file for us in new applications at `lib/hello_web/router.ex`.
+Phoenix generates a router file for us in new applications at `lib/hello/web/router.ex`.
 This is where we will be working for this section.

 The route for our "Welcome to Phoenix!" page from the previous Up And Running Guide looks like this.